Aglima/ChatServer/README.md

 ChatServer
 ==========
 This is a simple chat application with sockets.
-You can start the server with<br />
+You can start the server with
 <b>php.exe -q server.php</b>

 ==========
 Do not forget to change the server settings in server.php and index.php.